Pricing

 Crutching, pizzle area trims, facing (includes hoof trims): $10 per animal

-Camelid tooth trims (incisors and fighting teeth): $10 per animal ($5 if done at shearing time)
+Camelid tooth trims (incisors and fighting teeth): $10 per animal ($5 each if done at shearing time)

 Pig tusk trims, pig hoof trims, horn trims: $20 per animal per service